VladShubin2k4/Tetris/README.md

 # Tetris
 My first attempt to create Tetris on C++
-I created the main code, but it hasn't yet done.
+I created the main code, but it hasn't yet all game.
 If you want to help me you're welcolme.